todorm85/FakeBlog/ReadMe.md

 ### Blog post details
 Displays the blog post details.
 To navigate back to the blog posts list click on the browser back button.

+### Post comments
+Site visitors can leave comments on blog posts.
+On the blog post details page, a comments section is displayed below the post content.
+The section includes:

+- A list of existing comments showing author name and submission date
+- A form for submitting new comments
+- Comments require a name and content, with an optional email field
+- Validation feedback is provided for submitted comments

+Comments are displayed in reverse chronological order (newest first) and include the commenter's name and timestamp.